 Raja began to read the article that had been emailed to him.
 As he read, his voice softened.
 Several in his audience bowed their heads and wept.

 The article shared the difficulties of being a Christian in Burma.
 Many new converts and their families were losing their jobs for becoming Christians, and some were now homeless.

 “So, we will pray for Burma tonight,” Raja concluded.
 “We may have to worship as secret believers ourselves here in Iran, but we won’t forsake our duty of praying for others in difficult conditions.
 They also need our prayers.
 I will begin.”

 Raja is just a normal Christian in Iran.
 Visit Prisoner Alert to learn more about believers like Raja, and to pray for the persecuted around the world.

 See you in the field, brothers and sisters!

 You can read Part II here, “A Normal Christian in Syria.”

-Subscribe here to never miss another story, or related post, and receive an exclusive gift, “Between the Pages: Other COIL Stories“ by D.I.
-Telbat.
-Come join the adventure!
+Subscribe here to never miss another story, or related post, and receive an exclusive subscriber gift, “Three For Free,” three D.I.
+Telbat novels in one!